chtzvt/CCDC/Documentation/Jump Host Configuration.md

 This configuration will globally disable SSH agent forwarding, which will reduce the likelihood of key compromise.

-Finally, you'll need to run `copy_keys.sh` to copy your jump host's public keys to each of your managed servers.
+Finally, you'll need to type up and run `copy_keys.sh` to copy your jump host's public keys to each of your managed servers.
-Additionally, you'll want to run the generated `mount_sshfs.sh` script in order to connect each system's root filesystem mounts.
+Additionally, you'll want to type up and run the `mount_sshfs.sh` script in order to connect each system's root filesystem mounts.

 ### SSHFS Options